 I know it… you’re thinking, how is it possible that the state of copywriting rose to the best sixty to seventy years ago?
 Two reasons:

 A. Human beings haven’t changed very much in how we are motivated to take action.

 B. In those days, they were reliant on direct mail, so they had to be really good at it.
 Millions of dollars were spent on long or direct sales letters that were in this gladiatorial arena.
 It was a Six Sigma split-testing environment where five copywriters or agencies would go head to head, and four would lose.

 This should still be the case.
 We’d love to say that the most cutting edge visual formatting on a subscription marketing page, designed by a hip millennial, pulls better than a well-written long-form sales letter.
 But most times it doesn’t.
 It just goes to show you how human beings haven’t changed in terms of fundamental psychology, and why would we?

-Our Senior VP of Content Services, Bill Dugan, is inspired by this golden age of copywriting, and it informed some of his most successful direct marketing copy, such as:
+Our Chief Copywriter, Bill Dugan, is inspired by this golden age of copywriting, and it informed some of his most successful direct marketing copy, such as:

 - “10 Foods You Should Never Eat” for Nutrition Action

 - “What Never to Say to Your Staff” for Manager’s Edge

 - “Save an Hour a Day: How to Accomplish More in Less Time” for The Organized Executive